 - The ancient ruins of Miletos, Priene and the temple of Apollo in Didim

 The Mediterranean coast stretches for 1600 kilometers so ideally plan your route, along the D400 coastal road, opting to stay one or two nights in each location.
-Starting in the resort of Olu Deniz, make your way east to the bustling region of Antalya.
+In my younger days, I worked as a guide for Effortless Outdoors in this area, and take my word, the place to start is the resort of Olu Deniz, and then make your way east to the bustling region of Antalya.
 Things to do along the way include…

 - In Olu Deniz, catch a water taxi to Butterfly valley, a natural and beautiful landmark of this region